Sippee/CSB-project1/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Run the app
+Run the app.
+The app will run on http://127.0.0.1:5000/
 ```bash
 flask run
 ```
-To close the flask app just press Control + C
+To close the flask app just press Control + C in the terminal

 To exit from the virtual environment
 ```bash